envot/devisor/README.md

                      /\                     /\
                       \=====================/

-The program's main section part is communicating with an [MQTT](https://mqtt.org) Broker specified at the startup following the [Homie convention](https://homieiot.github.io/).
+The program's main section part is communicating with an [MQTT](https://mqtt.org) Broker following the [Homie convention](https://homieiot.github.io/).
-For every device an extra thread with an extra connection to the Broker is created, which can be controlled, monitored and configured via the MQTT Broker.
+For every device, an extra thread with an extra connection to the Broker is created, which can be controlled, monitored and configured via the MQTT Broker.

+Start your local python instance:

+> python start_devisor.py